ckoerber/mercury-numerical/phys-today/mercury-numerical.md

 At this, point, we ask the students to play around with the discretization of time to see it's effect on the orbit and realize the importance of controlling numerical approximations.

 To allow for movement of the perihelion the students need to modify the potential by including terms proportional to 1/r^2 and 1/r^3.
-Because the actual perihelion motion due to general relativity is less than 42.3'' = 0.011° in a century (which is less than 10% of the total perihelion motion of mercury due to other planets in our solar system), we encourage students to play with the strength of these forces in order to visually observe changes to the orbit.
+Because the actual perihelion motion due to general relativity is less than 42.3'' = 0.011° in a century (which is less than 10% of the total perihelion motion of Mercury due to other planets in our solar system), we encourage students to play with the strength of these forces in order to visually observe changes to the orbit.
 How would our observations change, if nature was slightly different?